 The shelter operates 24 hours a day, 365 days a year and has served immigrants from nearly 80 countries.
 In 2018, Catholic Extension donors raised $25,000 in support through online donations to Sister Zita’s welcoming ministry.

 Annunciation House has been serving migrants in the El Paso area since 1978 and has stepped up its efforts in the wake of a recent increase of released migrants from Immigration and Customs Enforcement (ICE) detention, who have nowhere else to go for assistance.
 These funds will help meet basic needs, such as warm meals, clothes, showers, a place to sleep and phone calls to family for the hundreds of migrants being released daily by ICE prior to their immigration court hearing.
 In court, they will attempt to establish credible fear of returning to their home country, in hopes of eventually receiving asylum.

-Catholic Extension donors helped provide a $25,000 grant to help the shelter assist migrants through our Family Reunification Fund last summer.
+Catholic Extension donors helped provide a $25,000 grant to help the shelter assist migrants through our Family Reunification Fund in 2018.

 5. Sisters of the Assumption